balabhaskar27/maza/doc/build-osx.md

 Other commands:
 -------

-    ./mazacoind -daemon # to start the mazacoin daemon.
+    ./mazad -daemon # to start the maza daemon.
-    ./mazacoin-cli --help  # for a list of command-line options.
+    ./maza-cli --help  # for a list of command-line options.
-    ./mazacoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./maza-cli help    # When the daemon is running, to get a list of RPC commands

 Using Qt Creator as IDE
 ------------------------